evirgen1/Websitelast/content/_index.md

 # About Me

-I am a Ph.D. student of Political Science at Binghamton University, SUNY.
-I received my BA in Political Science at Işık University in 2016, and my MA in Political Science at Binghamton University, SUNY in 2021.
-My research topics include contentious politics, coups, human rights, and state repression.
+I am a post-doctoral fellow at the Institute for Genocide and Mass Atrocity Studies at Binghamton University.
+I completed my Ph.D. in Political Science at Binghamton University, SUNY, where I also earned my M.A. in Political Science in 2021.
+I received my B.A. in Political Science from Işık University in 2016.

-Broadly speaking, my current work examines when and how leaders use state apparatus to repress opposition in authoritarian countries.
-In this venture, I combine innovative quantitative methodologies with in-depth interviews and fieldwork.
+My research focuses on contentious politics, coups, human rights, and state repression.
+Broadly, I study when and how leaders employ state apparatuses to repress opposition in authoritarian countries, combining quantitative methodologies with in-depth interviews and fieldwork.

+My dissertation, [insert title if you’d like], examines repression as a dynamic instrument of domination and a site of ongoing struggle between state leaders, bureaucrats, and society.
+It is organized into three essays:

+The first explores how different coup outcomes shape leaders’ repressive strategies, contrasting large-scale violence following successful coups with subtler but extensive repression after failed ones.

+The second investigates the micro-politics of authoritarian governance, showing how regimes use conflict zones to test and discipline provincial governors, thereby embedding repression within state institutions.

+The third develops a new methodological framework for building granular event datasets on repression, drawing on NGO human rights reports to capture who is targeted, by which institutions, and through which methods.

 ## Research Interests